quetzyg/IoTap/README.md

 </details>

 ## Configuration Files
-Currently, there are two supported JSON configuration formats.
-Shelly Gen1 and Gen2.
-Each generation has a different structure, based on how the corresponding device expects the data to be passed.
+Currently, there are two JSON configuration formats: one for Shelly Gen1 and another for Shelly Gen2.
+Each generation follows a distinct structure tailored to how the respective devices process and expect the data.

 ### Configuration Policy
-IoTap provides flexible device targeting through a configuration policy mechanism.
-In a configuration file, you can define a `policy` section that allows precise control over which devices receive the configuration.
+IoTap offers flexible device targeting using a configuration policy mechanism.
+Within a configuration file, you can include a `policy` section to precisely specify which devices should receive the configuration.

 #### Policy Modes
 1. **Whitelist Mode**
-   - When the `mode` is set to `whitelist`, only devices with a model matching one in the `models` array or with a MAC address listed in the `devices` array will be configured.
+    - When `mode` is set to `whitelist`, configurations will only be applied to devices that meet either of these criteria:
-   - All other discovered devices will be skipped.
+        - Their model name matches an entry in the `models` array
+        - Their MAC address matches an entry in the `devices` array

 2. **Blacklist Mode**
-   - When the `mode` is set to `blacklist`, devices with a model that matches one in the `models` array or with a MAC address listed in the `devices` array will be excluded from configuration.
+    - When `mode` is set to `blacklist`, configurations will not be applied to devices if either:
-   - All other discovered devices will be configured.
+        - Their model name matches an entry in the `models` array
+        - Their MAC address matches an entry in the `devices` array

 <details>
 <summary><strong>Shelly Gen1</strong>: Configuration Example</summary>